Why UNESCO World Heritage sites?

-So what are UNESCO World Heritage Sites?
+What are UNESCO World Heritage Sites?

-The World Heritage Site website states:
+The UNESCO World Heritage Sites website states:

 ”What makes the concept of World Heritage exceptional is its universal application.
 World Heritage sites belong to all the peoples of the world, irrespective of the territory on which they are located.”

 ”The United Nations Educational, Scientific and Cultural Organization seeks to encourage the identification, protection and preservation of cultural and natural heritage around the world considered to be of outstanding value to humanity.
 This is embodied in an international treaty called the Convention concerning the Protection of the World Cultural and Natural Heritage , adopted by UNESCO in 1972.”

 My aim in 2016 was to visit as many of the 29 UNESCO World Sites in the UK and overseas territories.
 There are a few I doubted I would be able to get to (the Inaccessible Islands kind of speak for themselves!!!!!) and no-one sponsored me to visit Bermuda so I didn’t get there either but I did manage 14 sites!

 I think this quote from the UNESCO says it perfectly: